COVID-19 vaccines are your best protection from evolving variants of COVID-19. Vaccines help your body recognize and fight off the virus.

 Who can receive the vaccine?

-Everyone 6 months of age and older is now eligible to get a COVID-19 vaccination.
+Everyone 6 months of age and older is eligible to get a COVID-19 vaccination.

-Who should receive a COVID-19 booster?
+Who should receive the updated COVID-19 vaccine?

 Can I get my flu shot at the same time as my COVID-19 booster?